sciZer0/7/v/README.md

 Automatic Proposals happen each 30 days and are the following ones:

 * proposal to change – either increase or decrease – the monthly rate of Automated Donations by 5%
-* proposal to change – either increase or decrease – the maximum number of the positions of Validator by 0.1%.
+* proposal to change – either increase or decrease – the maximum number of the positions of Validator by 0.1% (the maximum number of the positions is 150).

 Non-Automatic Proposals may start at any moment (Slot) and are the following ones: